SeanJia/GSL/README.md

 ## Meta-Algorithm
 As a meta-algorithm, GSL can potentially work with any (actor-critic style) policy learning algorithms.
 We show the pseudocode (extracted from the main paper) as below.
-Notice that GSL is relatively straightforward and easy to adapt to any modern RL frameworks.
+Notice that GSL is relatively straightforward and easy to be adapted to any modern RL frameworks.
 In fact, in our experiments, we adapt GSL for PPO from [PFRL](https://github.com/pfnet/pfrl) on Procgen, PPG from [OpenAI-PPG](https://github.com/openai/phasic-policy-gradient) on Procgen, PPO from [garage](https://github.com/rlworkgroup/garage) for Meta-World, and SAC from [ManiSkill-Learn](https://github.com/haosulab/ManiSkill-Learn) for ManiSkill.
-For better clarity, here in this repo, we only take [garage](https://github.com/rlworkgroup/garage) (which has the most stars among the abovementioned repos) as an example to demonstrate the key steps in adapting the GSL framework.
+For better clarity, here in this repo, we only take [garage](https://github.com/rlworkgroup/garage) (which has the most stars among the abovementioned repos) as an example to demonstrate the key impl steps in the GSL framework.

 <p align="center">
   <img src='algorithm.PNG' width="800"/><br>